 Let’s face it, having a WordPress setup with a poor website conversion rate that generates zero or next to no sales & leads for your business is a liability.

-In saying so, the following guide will show exactly you how to increase your website conversion rate.
+The following guide will show you exactly how to increase your website conversion rate.

 Is anyone coming to your website in the first place?